Baldwin Hills Crenshaw Plaza: Neighborhood

 As African Americans began moving to the Crenshaw District and Baldwin Hills in the mid-1960s, the mall has been a major economic and cultural hub of the African American community of a spectrum of socioeconomic classes with a Black Santa Claus and dozens of minority-owned businesses are tenants.
 In 1976, May Company offered space to the Museum of African American Art on the third floor of what later became Macy's.
 Samella Lewis, who had founded the museum in 1975, wanted "to provide art services to students, scholars, teachers and lay persons concerned with the art and cultural history of the peoples of the African Diaspora.".
-The museum now is located within the mall itself.
+Since the closer of the Macy's building, the museum now is located within the mall itself.
+Today, the neighborhood is becoming more ethnically diverse and gentrified, through redevelopment within the immediate neighborhood and the South Los Angeles area.

 Events

 The mall has hosted the Leimert Park Book Fair since it began in 2007.
-The theaters in the mall have screened movies for many of the annual Pan African Film Festival.
+The Cinemark movie theater in the mall have screened movies for many of the annual Pan African Film Festival.
 The shopping mall has also been the home to the Leimert Park Jazz Festival since 2020.

-Transit Access
+Transit access

-The area is becoming more ethnically diverse and gentrified, through redevelopment within the immediate neighborhood and the South Los Angeles area spurred by the plans for the Metro K Line light rail with key stops along the route include the LAX/Metro Transit Center.
-The Martin Luther King Jr. underground station serves the shopping mall and the adjacent Kaiser Permanente medical facility at Marlton Square.
+The Metro K Line is a light rail line that has key stops along the route include the LAX/Metro Transit Center.
+The mall has an underground subway station called the Martin Luther King Jr. station, that serves the shopping mall and the adjacent Kaiser Permanente medical facility at Marlton Square.
 It opened in October 2022.
+The mall is also served by the LADOT DASH shuttle and LACMTA lines adjacent to the Cinemark movie theatre.
+It is also served by the Hollywood Bowl Park & Ride shuttle bus service.